 - White rice: We'll par-cook it for five minutes, it will finish cooking inside the cabbage roll.

-- Sunflower oil or neutral oil: Sunflower oil will give the cabbage rolls and their sauce a distinctive Ukranian flavor, as the sunflower is the national flower of Ukraine!
+- Sunflower oil or neutral oil: Sunflower oil will give the cabbage rolls and their sauce a distinctive Ukrainian flavor, as the sunflower is the national flower of Ukraine!
 You can find it at Trader Joe's and Whole Foods.

 - Yellow onion: Some for the filling and some for the sauce.